International Leadership Team

 Why Raleigh?
 There is something special about Raleigh people – people with a shared mindset that together we really can make change happen.
 The special experience of a Raleigh programme stays with these people for a lifetime, and their burning passion for sustainable development is infectious and inspirational.

-Head of Programme Partnerships: Matt Whitehead
+Head of Programmes and Partnerships: Matt Whitehead

 Why Raleigh?
 I’m proud to work for an organisation which places youth at its core, and motivated by making sure that Raleigh’s programming maximises the possibilities for youth from different backgrounds to collaborate and achieve together.
 Its hugely inspiring to watch as youth help make positive and far-reaching changes in the lives of others.